joshwolfer/doctorconsul/README.md

   * `./start.sh -root`
   * `./start.sh -custom`

 The start script has three modes.
-By default the environment will assign Consul ACL tokens to most of the agents and proxies using the principle of least privilege.
+By default the environment will assign Consul ACL tokens to most of the agents and proxies using the principle of least privilege (secure mode).

-It may be handy to quickly launch the entire environment using nothing but root tokens, especially when troubleshooting ACL issues (docker_vars/acl-secure.env).

-Additionally, a custom ACL Token profile can be used (docker_vars/acl-custom.env)
+For more details, see the ACL docs belows.

 ### Configuration Script